BPrasad123/CNN_Andrew_Ng_Notes/README.md

 ### Random weight initialization ###
 Idea is to randomly assign values to 'w' not so bigger than 1 nor so lesser than 1.
 For the same it has been observed to assign 1/n (number of input features) as the variance of 'w'.
 However in case we are using Relu as activation function then 2/n should be assigned.
 The image below illustrates on the same.
 This although does not fix the problem fully however it avoids grandient to vanish or explode.
 ![alt text](https://github.com/BPrasad123/ML_DL_Intuitions/blob/master/Gradient%20explodes_vanishes%20initialization.png)

+### Numerical Approximation ###
+Considering two sided difference, the appoximate initialization value of 'w' is much more accurate.
+Picture below illustrates on the same.